Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Firefox Refused Shutdown While Preparing a Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This most often occurs when your run your Selenium-RC test program against Firefox,
-but you already have a Firefox browser session running, and, you didn't specify
+but you already have a Firefox browser session running and, you didn't specify
 a separate profile when you started the Selenium Server.
 The error from the
 test program looks like this::